RG9n/RG9n.github.io/write-ups/securerouter.md

 Once your nmap is done, ensure no ports are open.
 If they are, go back to review forwarded ports and UPnP

+## Make sure you check your router for updates and reboot it every so often.

 # Congrats!
 Your router entry is more secure now.
 However, there are several other ways into a network like Phishing, IoT, etc so always be on the lookout for strange activity.